 The surname Nicola was first found in the historically rich region of Venice.
 The surname Nicola has its origins in the city of Verona, which lies about halfway between Venice and Milan, in the region of Veneto.
 The Nichesola family in 1162 was part of the nobility of Verona, and maintained their status in the noble council until 1406 when the title was taken away.
 The title was renewed, with apologies from the court, four hundred years later.
 The Nicola family in Venice in the 12th century was one of the most ancient and most noble families in the city at the time.
 In 1184 Marco Nicola was given the title of Bishop of the Castle and contributed to the beauty of the city by having erected the church and monastery of St. Andrea.

-Important Dates for the Nicola family
+Early History of the Nicola family

 This web page shows only a small excerpt of our Nicola research.
 Another 145 words (10 lines of text) covering the years 1364, 1463, 1563, 1724, 1762, 1785, 1842, and 1887 are included under the topic Early Nicola History in all our PDF Extended History products and printed products wherever possible.